 In the opinion of the judges, the Internet would not be useful for the individual without the help of search engines “because of the flood of data that can no longer be overlooked”.

 In fact, the result list of the image search generally only serves to quickly find the searched image on the linked websites and not necessarily the actual use.

-Google had increasingly extracted the results of its image search from the context of the website and showed them in ever larger images.
-Getty saw this as a copyright violation and filed a complaint with the EU Commission, claiming Google had abused its market power and users no longer had any reason to visit the actual websites themselves.
+In the past, Google had extracted the results of its image search from the context of the website and showed them in images.
+Getty saw this as a copyright violation and filed a complaint with the EU Commission, claiming Google had abused its market power, claiming that with this type of functionality, users would have less of an incentive to visit the actual websites themselves.

-According to the new agreement, Google has changed its image search: the origin of the pictures is displayed more clearly and the photos are no longer linked so inconspicuously.
+According to the new agreement, Google updated its image search and now the origin of the pictures is displayed more clearly and photos are no longer linked as inconspicuously as before.
 Directly next to the picture you can now see the information “Creator”, “Credit”, and “Copyright Notice” (if the uploaded picture has this information).
-Previously, it was only possible to access this information via several intermediate steps, now it is sufficient to click on the “Image Credits” field.
+Previously, it was only possible to access this information via several intermediate steps but now simply clicking on the “Image Credits” field is sufficient.

 The new image search was developed as part of a collaboration between Google, the international umbrella organization of the image industry – CEPIC – and the IPTC, the world association of news agencies and newspapers for the technical standardization of news exchange.
 A guide for photographers, photo agencies, and publishers will also be produced explaining how copyright information is incorporated into image metadata.

-Does the New Google Image Search Protect against Image Theft?
+Does the New Google Image Search Reduce Image Theft?